CGreenup/Tunerfish/README.md

 Application needed:
 * Visual Studio 2017 or 2019
 * Newtonsoft (can be installed by browsing NugetPackage)
+* C# Default Libraries
+* Accord
+* Math.Net
+* JSON

 To use the History and Note Player features, user needs to copy all the file from Note-History file into the directory: TunerFish->Tunerfish->bin->Debug

+# How to Deploy
+Install Visual Studio 2017 or 2019.
+Then select the project solution.
+After opening the solution, press the green button.